 Average Cost of Public Transportation in Canada

 Following Russia closely is Canada in the second position among the largest countries in the world by area.
-As a result, you definitely will need to move from one place to another using any available means of transportation in Canada.
-Many Canadians have cars that they must maintain, pay insurance for and keep in working conditions.
+As a result, you definitely will need to move from one place to another using a means of transportation.
+Many Canadians have cars that they must maintain, pay insurance for, and keep in working condition.

-The majority of Canadian residents use public transportation, bike or walk.
+The majority of Canadian residents use public transportation, bike, or walk.
 The cost of public transportation is a bit expensive in Canada.
-Actual cost depends on your municipality.
-For instance, a typical subway fare in Toronto is around $3.25 paid by cash, ticket or a monthly pass like the PRESTO Card.
+The actual cost depends on your municipality.
+For instance, a typical subway fare in Toronto is around $3.25 paid by cash, ticket, or a monthly pass like the PRESTO Card.

 You would need to purchase a monthly pass for the public transit services in your municipality.